fbpx

 Diabetes

-One of the most common side effects for a dog who has diabetes is cataracts.
-A study showed that 75% of diabetic dogs in the first year develop cataracts.
+One of the most common side effects for dogs with diabetes is cataracts.
+An alarming 75% of diabetic dogs develop cataracts in the first year.
 This chronic disease disrupts the eye lens’ normal metabolism.
 Diabetes causes extra fluid in the lens which gets turned into sorbitol or sugar.
 Too much sorbitol pulls an increased amount of water into the eyes.
 This causes cataracts to form.

 Removing a cataract depends on the health of the dog and the health of the eye.
 If the cataract is the only thing wrong and the dog’s diabetes is being managed well, then an ophthalmologist is able to do surgery to restore sight.